 Do manufacturers need expensive smart-factory infrastructure first?

-Not always.
+Not usually.
 Many useful pilots start with a narrower set of machine, production, and consumption data than people expect.
 The bigger requirement is data consistency.

 What is the first AI energy use case to test?